ark-lang/ark/docs/REFERENCE.md

 		return x + y;
 	}

+### Single-line Functions
+If you have a function that consists of a single statement, it's suggested that you use the `->` operator instead of an entire block.

+	fn add(a: int, b: int): int -> return a + b;

 ## Structures
 A structure is a complex data type that defines a list of variables all grouped under one name in memory: